BILL NUMBER: S4609A

 An act to amend the general business law, in relation to establishing

-the New York children's online safety act
+the stop online predators act

 PURPOSE OR GENERAL IDEA OF BILL:

-To prevent the exploSive growth of child predators on certain digital
+To prevent the explosive growth of child predators on certain digital

 platforms by defaulting to certain privacy and security settings for